Tit for Tattling: Cooperation, communication, and how each could stabilize the other: Discussion

-In this model, then, norms are embedded in the communication system.
-This, however, comes with danger--if different signalers have different ways of determining who is ``good'' and ``bad,'' they can confuse everyone else.
-And this leads to a different type of analysis than has been conducted previously.
-When dealing with norms and cooperation, one can ask three questions \begin{enumerate} \item Does a given norm lead to high levels of cooperation? \item Is that norm stable against other norms? \item Is that norm stable against other norms \textit{when embedded in a communication system}? \end{enumerate} Clearly the first question is of a different class that the next two.
+Clearly the first question is of a different class that the next two.
 But even questions \ref{meta-question} and \ref{meta-question-comm} deal with profoundly different dynamics.
 In the scenario \ref{meta-question}, someone following different norms acts according to their private rule that deviates from the prevailing norm, but otherwise minds their own business.
-In scenario \ref{meta-question-comm}, however, someone subscribing to different norms ``pollutes'' \textit{everyone else's} reputation information with their own normative judgment, thus impacting not only their actions but the actions of others.
+In scenario \ref{meta-question-comm}, however, a signaler subscribing to different norms `pollutes' \textit{everyone else's} reputation information with their own normative judgment, thus impacting not only their own actions but the actions of others.
 This can lead to domino effects that do not exist in case \ref{meta-question}, which will therefore lead to different equilibria \cite{yamamoto-a-norm-knockout-method-on-indirect-reciprocity-to-reveal-indispensable-norms-2017}.
-It is all the more significant, therefore, that the stern judging strategy norm was stable in our model.